Basics

 What is the hypothesis for in research?

-In research, a hypothesis serves as the cornerstone for your empirical study.
+In research, a hypothesis serves as the foundation for your empirical study.
 It not only lays out what you aim to investigate but also provides a structured approach for your data collection and analysis.

 Essentially, it bridges the gap between the theoretical and the empirical, guiding your investigation throughout its course.